StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: No
-- Description: The maximum number of partitions that can undergo AutoVacuum simultaneously.
+- Description: The maximum number of partitions that can undergo AutoVacuum simultaneously in a shared-data cluster.
 AutoVacuum is the Garbage Collection after Compactions.
 - Introduced in: v3.1.0

 ##### lake_autovacuum_partition_naptime_seconds